Lisa Lowe

 Lisa Lowe's picture

-Samuel Knight Professor of American Studies and Professor of Ethnicity, Race, & Migration; Director Postdoctoral Opportunities
+Samuel Knight Professor of American Studies, Director Postdoctoral Opportunities (on leave spring 2025)

 Lisa Lowe received her B.A. in History from Stanford University, and her Ph.D. in Literature from University of California, Santa Cruz.
 An interdisciplinary scholar whose work is concerned with the analysis of race, immigration, capitalism, and colonialism, she is the author of Critical Terrains: French and British Orientalisms (Cornell University Press, 1991), Immigrant Acts: On Asian American Cultural Politics (Duke University Press, 1996), and The Intimacies of Four Continents (Duke University Press, 2015), and the co-editor of The Politics of Culture in the Shadow of Capital (Duke University Press, 1997) and New Questions, New Formations: Asian American Studies, a special issue of positions: east asia cultures critique 5:2 (Fall 1997).
 Before joining Yale, Lowe taught at the University of California, San Diego and Tufts University.
 Her research has been supported by fellowships from the Guggenheim, Rockefeller, and Mellon Foundations, the School of Advanced Study at the University of London, the UC Humanities Research Institute, and the American Council of Learned Societies.